-HAMP has the potential to increase both the quantity and the quality of loan modifications made.
+HAMP offers real hope for increasing both the quantity and the quality of loan modifications made.
 By mandating a take-one, take-all policy, requiring servicers of GSE loans to modify loans, and standardizing the loan modification process, HAMP should increase the total number of modifications.
 By mandating affordable payments, limiting the fees charged, and permitting principal reductions, HAMP will increase the quality of the loan modifications offered.

+HAMP is a significant step forward from previous loan modification programs.
 Yet the program has significant limitations both in design and implementation.
-HAMP's ability to guarantee an increase in sustainable modifications is dependent on voluntary servicer participation in the program.
-Several large servicers are still not participating, and the patchwork coverage is confusing to homeowners and their advocates alike.
+HAMP's ability to guarantee an increase in sustainable modifications is dependent on voluntary servicer participation in the